open-ephys/ONI/source/hw-spec/glossary.rst

   API

-    ONI application programming interface that can be used to develop software to aquire from and control ONI-compliant hardware.
+    ONI application programming interface that can be used to develop software to acquire from and control ONI-compliant hardware.

     .. seealso:: :ref:`oni-api`